Summary

 The article further notes that "today's award builds on an initial $390 million awarded from Apple's Advanced Manufacturing Fund in 2017," which was actually awarded to Finistar prior to its acquisition by II-VI in 2019.

-Finisar had invested close to $100 million in a new 6" wafer VCSEL (short for Light Detection and Ranging) production fab and planned to have the new facility qualified by Apple by the end of 2018.
+Finisar had invested close to $100 million in a new 6" wafer VCSEL (short for Vertical Cavity Surface Emitting Laser) production fab and planned to have the new facility qualified by Apple by the end of 2018.

 VCSELs are processed on 6" diameter (150 mm) GaAs wafers and cost about $10,000/wafer at modest volumes.
 With a usable area of ~ 15,000 mm², this translates to ~$0.6/mm².
 They are used in smartphones by Apple and Samsung (OTC:SSNLF), each of which have integrated ToF (time of flight) functions in their respective products, such as iPhone and iPad Pro.